6 Balance of payments (BOP): Importance and components of BOP

 Dimension Balance of Trade Balance of Payments

-Coverage Merchandise exports and imports only All economic transactions with non-residents
+Coverage Merchandise exports and imports only All economic transactions

-Position in BoP Sub-account of the current account Full account
+Position Sub-account of current account Full account

 Account Sub-component Typical content